nanakoohashi/Statistics/Theory.md

 - Cdf sums each of the pmf values as you go along the table.
 The last entry should equal 1.
 - Notation: F(x) where p(X ≤ x).
 ## Properties of discrete probability distributions
+### Mean or expected value of a discrete random variable